bennylojf/DontEatThat/README.md

 ?>
 ```

+DontEatThat! uses the [FatSecret Platform API](https://platform.fatsecret.com/api/) in order to retrieve
+food data.
+The autocomplete functionality also requires the premier version of the API.
+After signing up for the
+API, you should recieve a consumer key and a secret key.
+Place these in the config.php file as shown above.

 Also, DontEatThat! requires at least PHP 5.5 to run.
 This is because the function used to encrypt user passwords is only
 available in PHP 5.5 and above.